creatorsgarten/videos/README.md

 You can update the files in [data/videos](data/videos) and submit a pull request.
 When merged, GitHub Actions will update the description on YouTube.

-## Data file
+## Video catalog file

-The data is this repository is published as a JSON file at <https://creatorsgarten.github.io/videos/videos.json>.
+For easy consumption, the contents is this repository is published as a single JSON file at <https://creatorsgarten.github.io/videos/videos.json>

 ## For developers